 From the start of production, our team had identified that a highly customisable avatar character was the highest priority for the product.
 The target audience was young children, and our research showed that a large outfit catalogue and customisation options would:

-In addition to the above, a highly extensible character was necessary as we forcasted huge amounts of storytelling requiring a host of various types of characters/outfits.
+In addition to the above, a highly extensible character was necessary as we forecasted huge amounts of storytelling requiring a host of various types of characters/outfits.

 Given such a huge system, it was only natural that problems came up during production.
 Here are some notable ones:

-Outfit Definitions: Pre-defining a character’s outfit for specific uses in-game was done by a programmer.
+Outfit Definitions: Defining an NPC’s look and outfit was done by a programmer.
 It was difficult for the creative team to experiment.

 Slow outfit customisation outside of the engine: Customising the character’s outfit in Maya for use outside of the engine took so many clicks, it became untenable when we had to make hundreds of renders.